alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 ## Unjail Validator

-When validator is **_jailed_** for violating the rules of the network, it should submit the unjail transaction from the operator accoutn in order earn rewards again
+When validator is **_jailed_** for violating the rules of the network, it should submit the unjail transaction from the operator accoutn in order earn rewards again:

 ```bash
 cuspcli tx slashing unjail